• Skip to primary navigation

 🥡 Storing & Reheating

 When it comes to reheating, the oven is your best option.
 If using the oven, add a bit of water before cooking.
-Cover your dish with foil to keep moisture in and cook at 350°F (175°C) for about 15-20 minutes.
+Cover your dish with foil to keep moisture in and cook at 350°F (175°C/Gas Mark 4) for about 15-20 minutes.

-If the microwave is more your speed, cover your dish with a moist paper towel and heat for 30-60 seconds at a time until desired temperature.
+If the microwave is more your speed, cover your dish with a moist paper towel and heat for 30-60 seconds until the desired temperature.
 Stir between each of the heating increments.

-The combination of flour and cornstarch is what gives fried chicken that delicious texture!
-Flour creates an even layer that builds up a fluffy crust while cornstarch makes it brown and extra crispy.
+The combination of flour and cornstarch gives fried chicken that delicious texture!
+Flour creates an even layer that builds up a fluffy crust, while cornstarch makes it brown and extra crispy.

 Smoke point is the temperature at which oil starts smoking or burning.
 In other words, the point at which your oil becomes inedible.
 You never want to deep fry or grill with an oil with a low smoke point.
 Extra virgin olive oil, for example, has a low smoke point and will infuse your food with a burnt flavor if used to deep fry.